 You Are an Absentee Owner:

-You can’t very well manage a property you own in NJ, NY, PA if you live clear across the country.
+You can’t very well manage a property you own in NC, NJ if you live clear across the country.
 Trusting friends to help “keep their eye on it” is likely to end in a dispute with the tenant or your friend.
 You would be better served to use a reputable and local property management company.
 Someone who is looking out for your best interest.

 When you are ready to hire a property management company, keep in mind, they will likely charge 8-12% of the monthly rental value.
 Some people would rather keep this money in their pocket, while others see the incredible value in having someone else take care of the dirty work!